jkcshea/ivmte/vignettes/ivmte.md

 r <- do.call(ivmte, args)
 #> Error: The following terms are not declared properly.
 #>   m0: log(u)
 #> The unobserved variable 'u' must be declared as a monomial, e.g. u, I(u^3).
 The monomial can be interacted with other variables, e.g. x:u, x:I(u^3).
-Expressions where the unobservable term is not a monomial are either not permissable or will not be parsed correctly, e.g. exp(u), I((x * u)^2).
+Expressions where the unobservable term is not a monomial are either not permissible or will not be parsed correctly, e.g. exp(u), I((x * u)^2).
 Try to rewrite the expression so that 'u' is only included in monomials.
 ```

 Names other than `u` can be used for the selection equation